Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Common mid-point intensity

 The off-diagonal points in $\Rrr$ can be exploited for \la{a quantification of the} focusing quality at any pixel of the ultrasound image.
 To that aim, the relevant observable is the intensity profile along each anti-diagonal of $\Rrr$~\cite{lambert2020reflection}:

 All \la{pairs} of points on a given anti-diagonal have the same midpoint $\rm = (\rout + \rin)/2$ , but varying spacing $\Delta \mathbf{r}=(\rout-\rin)$.
-In the following, $I(\al{\rm},\Delta \mathbf{r})$ is thus referred to as the common-midpoint (CMP) intensity profile. \la{To express this quantity theoretically, we first make an isoplanetic approximation in the vicinity of each CMP $\rm$.
-This means that waves which focus in this region are assumed to have travelled through approximately the same areas of the medium, thereby undergoing identical phase distortions} \cite{lambert2020distortion,lambert_ieee}. \la{The input and/or output PSFs can then be considered to be spatially invariant within this local region.} \willy{\al{Mathematically, \la{this} means that, in the vicinity of each \la{common} mid-point $\rm$, the spatial distribution of the input \la{or} output PSFs, $H_\text{in/out}(\mathbf{r},\mathbf{r}_\text{in/out})$,} only depend\la{s} \al{on} the relative distance between the point $\mathbf{r}$ and the focusing point $\mathbf{r}_{\text{in/out}}$, such that:}
+In the following, $I(\al{\rm},\Delta \mathbf{r})$ is thus referred to as the common-midpoint (CMP) intensity profile. \la{To express this quantity theoretically, we first make an isoplanatic approximation in the vicinity of each CMP $\rm$.
+This means that waves which focus in this region are assumed to have travelled through approximately the same areas of the medium, thereby undergoing identical phase distortions} \cite{lambert2020distortion,lambert_ieee}. \la{The input and/or output PSFs can then be considered to be spatially invariant within this local region.} \willy{\al{Mathematically, \la{this} means that, in the vicinity of each \la{common} mid-point $\rm$, the spatial distribution of the input \la{or} output PSFs, $H_\text{in/out}(\mathbf{r},\mathbf{r}_\text{in/out})$,} only depend\la{s} \al{on} the relative distance between the point $\mathbf{r}$ and the focusing point $\mathbf{r}_{\text{in/out}}$.
+This leads us to define a local spatially-invariant PSF $ H^{(l)}_\text{in/out}$ around each common mid-point $\rm$ such that:}

+The range of validity of this approximation is given by the size of each isoplanatic patch.
+In our numerical simulation, azimuthal and axial isoplanatic patch sizes are of the order of 3~mm and 5~mm, respectively, at 80\% correlation. \lc{For the experimental data (acquired on a human calf), we obtain similar values for isoplanatic patch size -- these were extracted from the aberration phase laws given by} UMI~\cite{lambert2020distortion}

 \la{We next make the assumption that, as is often the case} in ultrasound imaging, scattering is due to a random distribution of unresolved scatterers.
 Such a speckle scattering regime can be modelled by a random reflectivity: